 Three Ways to Nurture Self-Compassion

-Gently acknowledge that you were doing the best you could in that moment.
+1) Gently acknowledge you were doing the best you could in that moment.

 Validate your thoughts, feelings, and actions as being normal and understandable given the circumstances.
 As Dr. Kari Anderson, my co-author of Eat What You Love, Love What You Eat for Binge Eating, says, “Of course!”
 It’s like saying, “I totally get why you thought, felt, or did that!”